-- 3.1 The Local Audit and Accountability Act 2014 abolished the Audit Commission and established arrangements for the appointment of external auditors and the setting of audit fees for all local government and NHS bodies in England. - 3.2 For the current external auditor appointment the Council took the decision to optin to the PSAA appointments process for the five year period from 2018/19.
-This resulted in the appointment of Deloitte LLP.
-The contract is currently managed by PSAA.
+- 3.1 The Local Audit and Accountability Act 2014 abolished the Audit Commission and established arrangements for the appointment of external auditors and the setting of audit fees for all local government and NHS bodies in England. - 3.2 For the previous round of appointments the Council took the decision to opt-in to the Public Sector Audit Appointments Limited (PSAA) appointments process for the five year period from 2018/19.
+The Council's current external auditor is Deloitte LLP.
+The contract is currently managed by(PSAA, the body set up by the LGA with delegated authority from the Secretary of State.
 Over recent years, the Council has benefited from a reduction in fees in the order of 50% compared with historic levels.
 This has been due to a combination of factors including new contracts negotiated nationally with the firms of accountants and savings from the closure of the Audit Commission.
 The Council's current external audit fee is £159,000 per annum. - 3.3 The Council is responsible for the appointment of its auditor.
 There are three options by which this can be achieved, each with varying risks and opportunities, as are outlined at section 4 below.